jpeisenbarth/Personal-Website/content/en/index.md

 I am a Ph.
 D. student of the University of Lorraine.
 I work at Loria (Laboratoire Lorrain de Recherche en Informatique et ses Applications) in France, within the RESIST team (https://team.inria.fr/resist/).
 I am also a teacher at TELECOM Nancy, a french engineering school.

-I am working on the monitoring and security of P2P networks of blockchains systems.
+I am working on the monitoring and security of P2P networks of blockchains systems (Bitcoin, Ethereum).
 I am funded by the european project H2020 CONCORDIA.

 ## CV